MojoliciousDotIO/mojolicious.io/blog/2018/12/15/practical-web-content-munging/index.markdown

 my $main = $tx->res->dom->find("#main");
 ```

 Of course, if you're familiar with CSS selectors, you know it can be more precise than that.
 So, let's talk about something concrete.
 In my case, I have a couple of different primary "styles" of page.
-One is a page of news items, which is lots of sections that are visible to the human eye, but they aren't in their own divs.
-They're just a set of vaguely similar shapes of HTML.
+One is a page of news items, which is lots of sections that are clearly delineated to a human reader, but they aren't in their own divs or otherwise grouped as far as the HTML parser can tell.
+They're just a bunch of vaguely similar shapes of HTML.

 I want to divide those news items out into their own individual pages, which can then be aggregated in whatever way I like, such as having them available in a paginated list or having the most recent items included in a div on the front page of the website.

-Those news items look something like this:
+Those news items look something like this on the old site:

 ```html
 <h1>Latest News</h1>